Kazgul1987/PF2e-Quick-Rolls/README.md

 The compiled JavaScript will be emitted to `module/scripts`.
 Copy the entire `module/` directory into your Foundry VTT `Data/modules` folder (or symlink it during development).
 The module will appear in Foundry under the name **PF2e Quick Rolls**.

+### Keybinding configuration

+The module registers an action that opens the quick-roll prompt, but it is unbound by default.
+After enabling the module in Foundry, open **Configure Controls → PF2e Quick Rolls** and assign your preferred shortcut to **Open Quick Roll Prompt** before attempting to trigger it from the keyboard.

 ## Development

 - **One-off build:**